indigo-astronomy/indigo/CLIENT_DEVELOPMENT_BASICS.md

 		indigo_enable_blob(client, property, INDIGO_ENABLE_BLOB_ALSO);
 }
 ```

 In the above example the VERSION of the protocol is checked and if it is INDIGO the new more efficient way of blob transfer is requested - *INDIGO_ENABLE_BLOB_URL*.
 If it is legacy INDI protocol the old method is requested - *INDIGO_ENABLE_BLOB_ALSO*.
 To disable blob transfer again one should use *INDIGO_ENABLE_BLOB_NEVER*.

 On the other hand if the BLOB transfer is *INDIGO_ENABLE_BLOB_URL* the data is not transferred, but only the location where it can be retrieved in raw binary form without any encoding and decoding.
-This is necessary because INDIGO (and INDI) are text based protocols but the BLOB data is binary.
-To overcome this INDI uses base64 data encoding to transfer BLOBs.
-This approach leads to a significant slowdown as data is 30% bigger and the BLOBS are encoded in the driver and decoded in the client.
-For INDI compatibility INDIGO uses this approach if the client or the server are legacy INDI.
-This mode is enabled by *INDIGO_ENABLE_BLOB_ALSO*.
+This is the default INDIGO way of BLOB transfer.
+The fact that INDIGO (and INDI) are text based protocols but the BLOB data is binary poses a problem.
+To overcome this INDI uses Base64 data encoding to transfer BLOBs.
+This approach leads to a significant slowdown because the transferred data is approximately 30% larger than the raw data and additional encoding and decoding is performed in the driver and the client.
+INDIGO uses this way of transfer for INDI compatibility, if the client or the server are only legacy INDI capable.
+This legacy mode is enabled by *INDIGO_ENABLE_BLOB_ALSO*.
 Due to these differences the INDIGO BLOB data should be retrieved explicitly by the client by using *indigo_populate_http_blob_item()* call:

 ```C
 if (!strcmp(property->name, CCD_IMAGE_PROPERTY_NAME) && property->state == INDIGO_OK_STATE) {
 		if (*property->items[0].blob.url) {